Free shipping on orders over 50€ up to 500g

 Advantages and disadvantages of epoxy resin

-- It has a crystalline, transparent finish that is unequalled.
+- Its crystal-clear, transparent finish is unequalled.

 - It can be molded in any silicone mold.

-- It is less expensive than UV resin.
+- It's less expensive than UV resin.

-- It is very resistant, harder than UV resin.
+- Highly resistant, harder than UV resin.

 - It can be sanded and polished, although this is difficult and should be avoided.

-- It can be used in large molds.
+-It can be used in large molds.

 - Epoxy glazing resin shrinks very little.